Security-as-usual isn’t enough. Identities and assets must be hidden so threat actors don’t know they exist.

 Unfortunately, traditional approaches to cybersecurity aren’t able to keep up with ever-evolving threats from determined adversaries such as nation states and cybercrime organizations.
 A new approach is needed to protecting IP, one that keeps threat actors from even seeing critical research in the first place.

-Our new white paper, Defending the Intellectual Property of Researchers, discusses the challenges of protecting critical research and the need for additional layers of protection for intellectual property.
+Our new ebook, Defending the Intellectual Property of Researchers, discusses the challenges of protecting critical research and the need for additional layers of protection for intellectual property.
 You’ll learn about:

 - Costs and impacts of intellectual property and research theft